Equal Access: Universal Design of Physical Spaces

 - Involve consumers.
 Consider and involve people with diverse characteristics (as identified in Step 2) in all phases of the development, implementation, and evaluation of the space.
 Also gain the perspectives of potential users through diversity programs such as the campus disability services office.

 - Adopt guidelines or standards.
-Review research and practice to identify the most appropriate practices for the design of the type of space identified in Step 1.
-Identify universal design strategies to integrate with these best practices in architectural design.
+Review research and practice to identify the most appropriate design for the type of space identified in Step 1.
+Identify universal design strategies to integrate with the best practices in architectural design.

 - Plan for accommodations.
 Identify processes to address accommodation requests by individuals for whom the design of the space does not automatically provide access (e.g., cafeteria staff members should know how to assist customers who are blind).